Updated December 22, 2020

 As one of the main cultural venues in the greater Kingston region, the Grand Theatre serves as the prime performing arts venue for professional and amateur performances presenting a wide variety of music, dance, drama, comedy, cirque and young audience programs, and is the home of the Kingston Symphony Orchestra.
-Due to COVID-19, the Kingston Grand Theatre has been closed since March 13, 2020.
-This includes all rental spaces at the Kingston Grand Theatre, including the Regina Rosen Auditorium, the Baby Grand, a black box theatre, two lounges used for receptions and art exhibits, as well as a lobby and backstage facilities.
+Due to COVID-19, the Kingston Grand Theatre closed March 13, 2020.
+That included all rental spaces at the Kingston Grand Theatre: the Regina Rosen Auditorium; the Baby Grand, a black box theatre; two lounges used for receptions and art exhibits; as well as a lobby and backstage facilities.

 Each year Kingston City Council approves a schedule of Fees and Charges related to the Grand Theatre.
 These costs are approved annually as part of the City's budget process and are typically subject to inflation.
 All fees listed are exclusive of application taxes unless otherwise noted and the new schedule of Fees and Charges takes effect every January 1.